International Students, welcome to Grace!

 Fill out the I-20 Information For International Students Form demonstrating financial resources to enroll.
 International students are considered for academic scholarships, but are expected to contribute a portion of annual college expenses.1-20 Information for International students Form

-Once you have submitted your application for admission and we have received your official transcripts and ACT, SAT or TOEFL scores, your application for admission to Grace College will be complete and will be evaluated by the Admissions Committee.
+Once you have submitted your application for admission and we have received your official transcripts and ACT, SAT, TOEFL, or Duolingo English Test scores, your application for admission to Grace College will be complete and will be evaluated by the Admissions Committee.
 Grace College reserves the right to request additional information if needed in order to complete the evaluation.
 The Admissions Committee will provide notification regarding the status of your application.
 If you have any questions, contact the Grace College Admissions Office at (866) 974-7223.

 Applicants receive one of three decision letters: admit, deny or defer (for additional information).